Free guide · PDF

 Choosing Your First Violin.

-A complete buying guide for parents, beginners, and adult learners — written for the Philippine market by a working Filipino violinist.
-Sizing, setup, what a fair price actually looks like in PHP, and the things no one tells you when you walk into a music store.
+A complete buying guide for parents, beginners, and adult learners — written by a working violinist.
+Sizing, setup, what a fair price actually looks like, and the things no one tells you when you walk into a music store.
+(Price examples reference the Philippine market.)

 What’s inside

-- Sizing for any player.
-By age and arm length, with photos, including the most common sizing mistakes Filipino parents make.
+• Sizing for any player.
+By age and arm length, with photos, including the most common sizing mistakes parents make.

-- Fair prices in the Philippines.
-Honest PHP price ranges for student, intermediate, and advanced instruments.
+• What a fair price looks like.
+Honest price ranges for student, intermediate, and advanced instruments (with examples from the Philippine market).
 What you should and shouldn’t spend.

 Who it’s for

 Parents getting their child’s first instrument.
 Adult beginners returning to violin or starting fresh.
 Music school students upgrading.
-Expats and non-Filipino residents trying to navigate the local market.
+Anyone navigating an unfamiliar instrument market.
 Anyone who wants to spend their money well.

 Who wrote it

-Corona Strings — a Filipino strings shop and music studio based in Marikina, started by a working violinist.
+Corona Strings — a strings shop and music studio started by a working violinist.
 Every recommendation in this guide is one Corona Strings stands behind.
 Read more about Corona Strings.

 Try the free tools